calliope-project/calliope/docs/building.md

 Nodes can optionally specify coordinates (`latitude` and `longitude`) which are used in visualisation or to compute distances along transmission links.
 Nodes can also have any arbitrary parameter assigned which will be available in the optimisation problem, indexed over the `nodes` dimension.
-They can also have parameters that use the [top-level parameter syntax][] to define node+other dimension data.
+They can also have parameters that use the [top-level parameter syntax][top-level-parameters-parameters] to define node+other dimension data.
 In the above example, `node_flow_out_max` at `region1` could be used to create a [custom math][custom-math-formulation] constraint that limits the total outflow of the carriers electricity and gas at that node.

 ### Technology (`tech_groups`) and node (`node_groups`) inheritance